docknetwork/api-docs/source/index.html.md

 The Dock Blockchain includes a module explicitly intended for proof of existence.
 You post the hash of a document on-chain at a specific block.
 Later you can use that hash to prove the document existed at or before that block.

-The API allows you to create, get, and retrieve anchor as well as a list of all anchors created by user.
+The API allows you to create, get, and retrieve anchors as well as a list of all anchors created by the user.

 ## Get anchor